 A few showers, becoming frequent and heavier tomorrow.

 Northwest 25 knots.
 Sea rough.
 Northerly swell rising to 2 metres.
 Poor visibility in showers, with squally thunderstorms this afternoon.

 Outlook following 3 days: Westerly westerly 25 knots.
 Turning Friday northwest 20 knots, rising late Friday northwest 35 knots, with very rough sea.
 Moderate northerly swell at times.

 Bay of Islands Recreational Marine Area.

-NIL warning for BRETT
+GALE warning for BRETT

 Strong Wind Advisory.
 Wednesday: Northwest 20 knots rising to 25 knots gusting 35 knots late this morning, then easing to 20 knots this evening.
 Sea becoming rough late morning then easing this evening.
 Poor visibility in showers with squally thunderstorms from afternoon.

 Outlook until midnight Saturday: Thursday: Changing westerly 20 knots in the morning.
 Occasional showers.
 Friday: Westerly 20 knots, tending northwest 15 knots, rising to 25 knots later.
 Few showers and fine spells, rain at night.
 Saturday: Northerly rising to 35 knots early, easing to northwest 20 knots for a time around midday, rising to northwest 30 knots late.
 Periods of rain.